 Pearson is embarking on a new project to better understand how our education system and model of assessment are working for young learners at key stages four and five.

-This summer has provoked many questions around assessment, including fairness and equity for young people from our education system, and assessment remains high on the agenda.
-Against this backdrop we are looking at the longer-term role of assessment in schools.
+The events of last summer and preparations for this have provoked many questions around assessment, including fairness and equity for young people.
+Assessment remains high on the agenda and it is against this backdrop we are looking at the longer-term role of assessment in schools and colleges.

-Our project intends to take a longer view than simply responding to this summer’s events or looking ahead to next year’s exam series.
-We will go back to first principles, considering the function and purpose of Key Stages 4 and 5 – which at present are the defining and critical points of a young person’s education.
-We know how vital this juncture is for young people, taking the first set of decisions relating to their education that will affect their lives for decades to come.
+Our project takes a longer view, going back to first principles, considering the function and purpose of Key Stages 4 and 5 – which at present are the defining and critical points of a young person’s education.

-The first phase of the project begins with a major consultation with the education sector, employers, parents and, most importantly, with young people to gather their views on a range of questions around each of these issues.
-The feedback will inform the second phase of this work which will include independently-commissioned research.
-The research will also run alongside and inform our ongoing work with schools next year as we test and iterate new approaches in these areas.
-Our project will also be supported by an external steering group of experts from across education, academia and politics.
+The first phase of the project included a major consultation with the education sector, employers, parliamentarians, parents and, most importantly, with young people to gather their views on a range of questions around each of these issues.
+We received over 6000 contributions.